Ragnhild Tregagås

-Ragnhild Tregagås' Witchcraft
+Tregagås' witchcraft

 At Bård's wedding, to a woman named Bergljot, Ragnhild allegedly promised the bride that her new husband's genitalia would do no better at giving her children than a belt.
 On the wedding night, Ragnhild Tregagås was accused of cursing Bård and Bergljot by hiding five loaves of bread and five peas in their bed and placing a sword nearby to divide the couple and spark conflict.
 Tregagås allegedly placed the peas to hinder Bård's ability to father children while the bread was used to strengthen her curse.
 By placing the curses' ingredients in the bed, Tregagås allegedly violated old Norwegian laws against witchcraft, "if sorcery is found in bedding or bolster, the hair of a man, or nails or frog feet or other talismans which are thought wont in witchcraft, then a charge may be made."
 Hiding in Bård and Bergljot's bedroom without their knowledge, Tregagås cursed them.
 Trial records provide a spell used by the accused Ragnhild Tregagås to end the marriage of her former lover.
 The charm contains a mention of the valkyrie Göndul being "sent out":